skycoin/skybian/README.md

 * Prepare that image and install software and dependencies to run the code.
 * Build from one base root FS all the images for manager and nodes.
 * The scripts & tests must be fully automatic to integrate with other tools, to ease the dev cycle (travis et al)
+* All non-workspace related files and binaries (beside final images) is not covered on the repository (or it will grow 'ad infinitum' with useless data)

+## Where is the data?

+When you run the build.sh script it will create a ```output``` directory with all the relevant data on it, we fetch all needed tools from the internet.

 ## This is yet a Work In Progress